NewcastleRSE-Training/intro-to-python/README.md

 # Lesson objectives
 By the end of the session, participants will:
 - Have a high level understanding of what code is
-- Understand that there are many programming languages and that Python is a good place for beginners to start
+- Recognise that there are many programming languages and that Python is a good place for beginners to start
-- Broadly understand why we are using a Jupyter notebook as an interpretor and be able to create a new notebook
+- Broadly appreciate why we are using a Jupyter notebook as an interpretor and be able to create a new notebook
-- Understand core programming concepts including data types, conditions, loops and lists
+- Identify core programming concepts including data types, conditions, loops and lists
 - Have applied theses concepts to real, relevant data
 - Have experience of manipulating data stored in seperate files so that they can conduct some basic manipulations on their own data in the future, or feel able to use tutorials and guides available online to help them do these manipulations.